BazareaEduard/NotASteroidStore.com/README.md

 Stories:
   -As a gym brother I have always wanted an encyclopedia about steroids so that I know what are my choices before going big.
 (Written by Jhonny Nagato, 24 yrs old)
-  Priority: Should
+  -Priority: Should
-  Estimate: 8
+  -Estimate: 8
   -I've always searched for a site with a live chat support so that all my questions regarding anabolic steroids are answered within minutes, as time is precious for me.
 (Written by Yagot Abysni, 41 yrs old)
-  Priority: High to max
+  -Priority: High to max
-  Estimate: 12
+  -Estimate: 12
   -I always searched for such a web store so it will make my life easier and more powerful.
 (Written by Muss Lessobyg, 32 yrs old)
+  -Priority: max
+  -Estimate: TBC

 As a gym noobie, I wanted a site to research what are anabolic steroids and the differences between them, and this site helped me understand.

 Pls let us make a steroide site! 🥹🥹